 In December 2011, in China, Dell has unleashed the Dell Streak Pro, an Android handset with a special feature.

 This device uses “Baidu Yi”, the Operating System (OS) from the Chinese search giant, that is modeled and built on top of on Google’s mobile platform.
-In this case, “Baidu Yi” replaces Google’s options for many of the handsets core functions, such as the search engine, instant messenger, ebook reader, and the app store.
+In this case, “Baidu Yi” replaces Google’s options for many of the handsets core functions, such as the search engine, instant messenger, The white paper is one of the pillars of a B2B content marketing strategy.
+It is proof of your expertise. reader, and the app store.